Guiness - Dark Lager (1 bottle)

 Pair with Fiber-Rich Foods

-Consume foods high in fiber such as lentils, chickpeas, or quinoa alongside your Guinness to slow down glucose absorption.
+Incorporate foods high in fiber, such as lentils, chickpeas, or vegetables like broccoli and carrots, to help slow down the absorption of glucose into your bloodstream.

-Add healthy fats like avocados, nuts, or seeds to your meal.
-These can help moderate the glucose spike by slowing digestion.
+Include sources of healthy fats, such as avocados, nuts, or seeds, which can help moderate the spike by slowing digestion.

 Stay Hydrated

-Drink plenty of water before and after consuming Guinness to help your body manage glucose levels more effectively.
+Drink plenty of water before and during the consumption of Guinness to help your body process the alcohol and sugars more efficiently.

-Limit the amount of Guinness you consume in one sitting to reduce the overall impact on your blood sugar.
+Limit the quantity of Guinness you consume in one sitting to reduce the overall impact on your blood sugar levels.

 metabolic